-Flaxseed has also found to help prevent liver disease among people prone to heavy drinking.
+Flaxseed helps in preventing liver disease among people prone to heavy drinking.
 (Of course, a better idea would be to stop drinking.)

 High in Fiber, but Low in Carbs:

-A study published in the Journal of Nutrition found that flaxseeds and walnuts prevents obesity and support weight loss.
-Since flax is full of healthy fats and fiber, it will help you feel satisfied longer so you will eat fewer calories overall which may lead to weight loss.
+A study published in the Journal of Nutrition found that flaxseeds and walnuts prevent obesity and support weight loss.
+Since flax is full of healthy fats and fiber, it satisfies more so you will eat fewer calories overall which leads to weight loss.
 ALA fats may also help reduce inflammation.
 This is important for weight loss in that an inflamed body will tend to hold on to excess weight.
 Add a couple of teaspoons of ground flaxseed to soups, salads, or smoothies as part of your weight loss plan.

-According to Iowa State University researchers, flaxseed has the ability to lower cholesterol particularly among men.
-This therefore offers a drug-free option to treat high cholesterol levels.
+According to Iowa State University researchers, flaxseed can lower cholesterol, particularly among men.
+This, therefore, offers a drug-free option to treat high cholesterol levels.

 Other benefits include:

 3) They Protect Against Radiation Toxicity